 How We Provide Prices

 Health Savings Accounts have become increasingly popular and are one of the most widely-viewed plans from customers.
 Since so many benefits are now mandated (legally required), many individuals and families are choosing options that maintain lower premiums, but also place deductibles and higher out-of-pocket expenses on coverage you may not need (maternity, for example).
-HSAs also allow policyholders to pay for medical expenses with pre-tax dollars.
+HSAs also allow policyholders to pay for medical, vision, and dental expenses with pre-tax dollars.

 As you consider these different options, we are always available, via phone or email to offer our expert advice, and make sure the policy you select is going to meet your needs at a cost that won’t send you into sticker shock!
 If your income has reduced this year, you’ll be entitled to receive a bigger subsidy.
 However, a significant increase in household income may require you to change plans to maintain similar benefits and out-of-pocket expenses.
 The income of a Medicare-eligible spouse must also be included in the subsidy calculation.